-Best Time to Visit Plitvice Lakes
+Best Time To Visit Plitvice Lakes, Croatia

 There are pros and cons to visiting Plitvice Lakes National Park in every season.
 In the summer, it can be hot and the crowds can be intense, but the scenery is lush and colorful.
 A Plitvice Lakes winter visit means the Plitvice Upper Lakes will be closed, but there will be fewer crowds and a less expensive admission price.
 If visiting Plitvice Lakes in the spring, the Plitvice weather could be warm or cold, but there will still be fewer crowds and shoulder-season pricing.
 A Plitvice Lakes autumn visit means changing leaves, which can add to the scenery.
-We re-visited Plitvice in the autumn when the Upper Lakes were still open and were not disappointed…but we did have to content with the crowds!
+We re-visited Plitvice in the autumn when the Upper Lakes were open and were not disappointed…but we did have to content with the crowds!

 Plitvice Lakes is located on the Croatian interior, but is still easily accessible via organized tour, private guide, personal vehicle or public transportation.